flutter/flutter/dev/devicelab/README.md

 ## Adding tests to presubmit

 Flutter's DeviceLab does not currently have capacity to run tests against physical devices in presubmit.

+Host only tests are okay to add in presubmit.
+However, consider creating your integration test in packages/flutter_tools/test/integration.shard to avoid using limited DeviceLab scheduling resources.
+Example: https://github.com/flutter/flutter/pull/73577/files"